How to Remove a Tile Floor: A Step-By-Step Guide

 Before you dive right in and start pulling up tiles, you need to get your rooms ready for work.
 This is a fairly quick process that will help set you up for success while ensuring you don’t ruin your possessions.

-• Seal the vents: As noted before, removing tile floors is a dusty job.
-You don’t want your air system to get clogged with pieces of tile and debris.
+- Seal the vents: As noted before, removing tile floors is a dusty job.
+You don’t want to clog your air system with pieces of tile and debris.
 Use plastic wrap and painters’ tape to seal off your vents.

 “Trying to work in a bathroom without removing the vanity or something like that is always difficult,” Robillard says.
 “It’s easiest when the entire room can be cleaned out and give you more room.”